noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 }

 ## Case Studies
-Starting from this data set, let us conduct some case studies in the upcoming exercise.
+Continuing with the same data set, let us conduct some case studies in the upcoming exercise.

 \exercise{
 1. What is the number of austrian, german and swiss survey participants.